botswana-harvard/edc-quota/README.md

 	>>> 	MyModel.objects.create()
 	>>> MyModel.objects.all().count()
 	100
+	>>> MyModel.objects.quota_reached()
+	True
 	>>> MyModel.objects.create()
 	QuotaReachedError: Quota for model MyModel has been reached.

+Manager methods:

+`Model.objects.set_quota(target, expiration_date)`:
+	Sets a quota.
+If model instances already exist, the model_count attribute will be updated with the count.

+`Model.objects.get_quota()`
+	returns a namedtuple with attributes `target, model_count, expiration_date, pk, reached, expired`.

+`Model.objects.reached`:
+	returns True if the target has been met or the quota id expired.

+`Model.objects.expired`:
+	returns True if the quota id expired.

 Using with the Controller
 -------------------------